netscaler/netscaler-observability-exporter/docs/deploy-coe.md

     - For Elasticsearch as the transaction endpoint: [cpx-ingress-es.yaml](https://github.com/citrix/citrix-observability-exporter/blob/master/examples/elasticsearch/cpx-ingress-es.yaml)
     - For Kafka as the transaction endpoint: [cpx-ingress-kafka.yaml](https://github.com/citrix/citrix-observability-exporter/blob/master/examples/kafka/cpx-ingress-kafka.yaml)

-2. Edit the YAML file and specify the environment variables in the Citrix ingress controller configuration according to the endpoint you are using:
+2. Create and deploy a ConfigMap with the required key-value pairs in the ConfigMap.
+You can use the [cic-configmap.yaml](https://github.com/citrix/citrix-observability-exporter/blob/master/examples/cic-configmap.yaml) file.

+             kubectl create -f cic-configmap.yaml

+3. Deploy Citrix ADC CPX with the Citrix ingress controller as a sidecar using the following command.

     - For tracing support with Zipkin:

-                -name: "NS_LOGPROXY"
-                 value: "<abc.com>"
-                -name: "NS_DISTRIBUTED_TRACING"
-                 value: "yes"
+                kubectl create -f cpx-ingress-tracing.yaml

+    - For Elasticsearch as the transaction endpoint:

+                kubectl create -f cpx-ingress-es.yaml

-    - For Elasticsearch or Kafka as the transaction endpoint:
+    - For Kafka as the transaction endpoint:

-                - name: "NS_LOGPROXY"
-                 value: "<abc.com>"
+                kubectl create -f cpx-ingress-kafka.yaml

        **Note:**
         Using [smart annotations](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/configure/annotations/), you can define specific parameters you must import by specifying it in the YAML file for deploying Citrix ADC CPX.

         For example:

                 ingress.citrix.com/analyticsprofile: '{"webinsight": {"httpurl":"ENABLED", "httpuseragent":"ENABLED", "httphost":"ENABLED", "httpmethod":"ENABLED", "httpcontenttype":"ENABLED"}, "tcpinsight": {"tcpBurstReporting":"DISABLED"}}'

-        **Note:**
-        You can also define the parameters to import using smart annotations for service.
+       **Note:** You can also define the parameters to import using smart annotations for service.
 You can specify the parameters in the YAML for deploying Citrix Observability Exporter.
 However, you can use service annotations only when the service type is `LoadBalancer`.

         For example:

                 service.citrix.com/analyticsprofile: '{"<service name>":'{"webinsight": {"httpurl":"ENABLED", "httpuseragent":"ENABLED"}

-3. Deploy Citrix ADC CPX with the Citrix ingress controller as a sidecar using the following command.

-    - For tracing support with Zipkin:

-                 kubectl create -f cpx-ingress-tracing.yaml

-    - For Elasticsearch as the transaction endpoint:

-                 kubectl create -f cpx-ingress-es.yaml

-    - For Kafka as the transaction endpoint:

-                 kubectl create -f cpx-ingress-kafka.yaml

 ### Deploy the Citrix ingress controller with Citrix Observability Exporter support for Citrix ADC MPX or VPX